IBPS RRB Selection Process 2020

 |Officers Scale II and III||Single Online exam and Interview|

-The Selection process for Office Assistant Scale I is two-tier and comprises Prelims and Mains.
-Selection Process for Office Assistant Comprises of the following phases:
+The IBPS RRB Officer Assistant Selection process is two-tier and comprises Prelims and Mains.
+IBPS RRB Selection Process for Office Assistant Comprises of the following phases:

 - Preliminary Exam

 - Mains Exam

 IBPS RRB Officer Scale-1 is a three-tier process and comprises Prelims, Mains, and GD/Interview.
 The IBPS RRB Selection Process for Officer Scale I involves the following phases